dealien/SCIENCE-Project-To-Do-List/GLOSSARY.md

 ## SuperVolito Carbon

 A luxury helicopter that spawns on luxury yachts.
+It is an upgraded version of the standard SuperVolito helicopter.
 It can be purchased from Elitas Travel for $3,330,000.

 ## Titan